Skip to contents

 datasets

 List of T * m_per_tree completed data.frames.
-Observed cells are preserved; missing cells are filled with imputation draws.
-Compatible with with_imputations().
+Observed cells are preserved; missing cells are filled with stochastic draws for prediction-sensitivity diagnostics.

 m